coyote963/blog/content/posts/boring-man-boilerplate-2.md

 Welcome to the second part of my two part Boring Man Boilerplate Rcon tutorial.
 If you haven't already check out the first part for a basic introduction to interfacing with Boring Man Rewrite servers.
 This tutorial will show how to do some more advanced things: sending multiple comamnds.

-# Comamnd to make someone Overpowered #
+# Command to make someone Overpowered #

 For this part we will make a command for users to be able to get every powerup.
 Let's do this when someone types "!op" in chat.
 As usual we need to set up the function